-Our multidisciplinary team pursues an integrated approach to treating cervical cancer by combining the latest research findings with outstanding patient care.
+Cervical cancer is a disease in which cancer cells form in the tissues of the cervix.
+At City of Hope, our multidisciplinary team pursues an integrated approach to treating cervical cancer by combining the latest research findings with outstanding patient care.

 Cervical cancer is a disease in which the cells of the cervix, the lower part of a woman's uterus, become abnormal and grow uncontrollably.

 Most cases of cervical cancer are found in women younger than 50 years old.
 Cervical cancer is rare in women younger than 20.

 Our patients have access to cervical cancer clinical trials, including new chemotherapy, targeted and hormone therapies, surgical techniques, radiation approaches and prevention strategies.
 These trials give current patients access to promising cervical cancer treatments and improve overall care for future patients worldwide.

 When you come to City of Hope, you automatically gain access to an unparalleled array of support services to help you and your loved ones take each step during and after your cervical cancer treatment.